tttstudios/react-native-paginatable/README.md

 	)
 )
 ```
-*Notice: The key used in `combineReducers` need to be consistant with the key that is used to initialize `PaginationStateManager` in the last step, which is `users` in this example.*
+*Notice: The key used in `combineReducers` need to be consistant with the key that is used to initialize `PaginationStateManager` in the last step, which in this example, is `users`.*

 #### Use PaginatableList Component

+Inside your component, you can use this code.

 ```
 render() {